 McCormack’s superb season earned him an £11m move to Fulham, before his career nosedived following an unsuccessful £12m switch to Aston Villa two seasons later.

 Teemu Pukki – 29 (2018/19)

-Norwich have bounced back to the Premier League at the first attempt this season, securing a second promotion from the Championship in just three campaigns.
+Norwich bounced back to the Premier League at the first attempt last season, securing a second promotion from the Championship in just three campaigns.

 Pukki’s performances since joining Norwich have been nothing short of sensational in the second tier, scoring 55 goals in just 84 appearances during his two seasons in the Championship.

 Norwich, however, have once again failed to ensure survival and Pukki will return to the Championship again next season after the Canaries relegation was confirmed last weekend.